Want to know how to create a minimum viable product for your enterprise company?

 - Insufficient logging and monitoring.

-You might create APIs as part of the MVP development.
+You might create APIs as part of your MVP development.
 In that case, you should also ensure API security.
-The following are how you can ensure API security:
+The following are ways to can ensure API security:

 - Use tokens for authentication;